jwl-7/c0de_gr1nd/python_explanations/is_list_cyclic.md

             slow = slow.next
         return fast
     ```
-    * When finding the start of the cycle, the _fast_ and _slow_ pointer both move 1 step at a time
+    * When finding the start of the cycle, the fast pointer and slow pointer both move 1 step at a time
     * The start of the cycle is found when the two pointers meet
-    * The `is` operator compares if two objects are the same, not if they contain the same value
 4. If the list is not cyclic, return None
     ```python
     return None